MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 Row filters, commonly known as [row-level security in Power BI](/power-bi/admin/service-admin-rls), define which rows in a table can be queried by members of a particular role.
 Row filters are defined for each table in a model by using DAX formulas.

-Row filters can be defined only for roles with Read and Read and Process permissions.
+Row filters can be defined only for roles with *Read* and *Read and Process* permissions.
 By default, if a row filter is not defined for a particular table, members of a role that has Read or Read and Process permission can query all rows in the table unless cross-filtering applies from another table.

-Once a row filter is defined for a particular table, a DAX formula, which must evaluate to a TRUE/FALSE value, defines the rows that can be queried by members of that particular role.
-Rows not included in the DAX formula will cannot be queried.
-For example, for members of the Sales role, the Customers table with the following row filters expression, *=Customers [Country] = "USA"*, members of the Sales role, will only be able to see customers in the USA.
+After a row filter is defined for a particular table, a DAX formula that evaluates to a TRUE/FALSE value, defines the rows that can be queried by members of that particular role.
+Rows not included in the DAX formula can't be queried.
+For example, for members of the Sales role, if the Customers table has the following row filters expression, *=Customers [Country] = "USA"*, then members of the Sales role will only see customers in the USA.

 Row filters apply to the specified rows as well as related rows.
 When a table has multiple relationships, filters apply security for the relationship that is active.
 Row filters will be intersected with other row filers defined for related tables, for example: